DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 of the presentation. is granted only once per renewal period.

-(c) Publication of a scientific article Six hours of continuing education is
+(c) Publication of a scientific article Six continuing education hours are

 relating to the practice of medicine in a granted for serving as the primary author.